fenok/react-router-typesafe-routes/README.md

 -   It would be nice to have type-checking for route state.
 It requires deep object validation and can be added without breaking changes.

 -   It may be a good idea to convert values from path like `'one/two/three'` into arrays.
 It's not clear what is the best way to do it, though.
+One possible way is to create a special type of transformer that also stringifies values.
+That would also allow storing arbitrary types (like `Date`) in URL, but at the same time cause a lot of issues with transformers composition.

 -   `param` API can potentially be simplified.
 We could use something like this: `oneOf(String, [Number], true, undefined)`.
 However, for simple cases (which are the vast majority of real-life cases, I believe) the difference between APIs is marginal, so it's probably not worth it.